Cloud server configurations

 Learn more about dedicated GPUs in the Graphics Processing Units (GPUs) instruction.

-In arbitrary configurations, you can select any resource ratio within the available values.
+In custom configurations, you can select any resource ratio within the available values.
 The available values depend on the pool segment.

 If the configuration has more than 8 vCPUs, the vCPU:RAM ratio must be at least 1:2 and the vCPU:Local Disk ratio must be 1:32.
 For example, 10 vCPUs requires at least 20 GB of RAM and a disk size of at least 320 GB.

-If arbitrary configurations are not suitable, you can order your own configuration.
+If custom configurations are not suitable, you can order your own configuration.
 Create a ticket and specify the resource ratio:

 - vCPU:RAM - at least 1:2;